This post may include affiliate links. Thank you for your support.

 Instructions

-- Combine spices: In a medium bowl, combine all the dry seasoning ingredients.
+- Combine Dry Spices: In a medium bowl, combine all the dry seasoning ingredients.
 Thoroughly mix and stir ingredients together.

-- Storage: Store in an airtight container in a cool, dark place for up to 6 months.
+- Storage Instructions: Store in an airtight container in a cool, dark place for up to 6 months.

-- To use: To use as a dry rub, generously sprinkle seasoning on pork, chicken, fish or shrimp.
+- To Use Jerk Seasoning: To use as a dry rub, generously sprinkle seasoning on pork, chicken, fish or shrimp.
 Use your hands to massage the spice mix into the meat or fish.
 To use as a marinade, combine seasoning with oil to form a paste or marinade and pour over meat or fish.

 Notes